-Our philosophy of dentistry revolves around whole health.
+The philosophy of dentistry revolves around whole health.
 Your mouth is not an independent entity.
-It is part or a greater being that is you; and the condition of your mouth can have a dramatic effect on your physical, emotional, and psychological wellbeing.
-Periodontal disease is an excellent example of how closely intertwined oral health and whole health are.
+It is part of a greater being that is you; and the condition of your mouth can have a dramatic effect on your physical, emotional, and psychological wellbeing.
+Periodontal disease is an excellent example of how closely oral health and whole health are intertwined.

 This condition is a localized infection, and the problems that it causes were once believed to be confined to the oral cavity.
-As inflamed gum tissue pulls away from the teeth, roots are exposed.
-Because they lack the hard layer of enamel that protects the upper portion, cavities ensue.
-Without treatment the damage progresses to bone loss, which, in turn, causes the teeth to become loose and eventually fall out.
+As inflamed gum tissue pulls away from the teeth, roots are exposed, because this part lacks the hard layer of enamel that protects the upper portion, cavities ensue.
+Without proper treatment, the damage progresses to bone loss, which in turn causes the teeth to become loose and eventually fall out.
 This alone should be a sufficient reason to take periodontal disease seriously, but the damage does not stop there.

 - Severe stress on your immune system